-- Note: In the data directory, you can find two files named flumy\xxx\colors.
+- Notes: - In the data directory, you can find two files named flumy\xxx\colors.
 These files can be directly used in Gocad® or Isatis® in order to display Flumy lithofacies, it contains default colors for all lithofacies.
-Its format is slightly different.
+Its format is slightly different. - There is not yet the possibility to save/load grain size classes colors.